Simplifying dynamic document delivery.

 Creating a new technical documentation infrastructure for worldwide deployment

-Simplifying and optimising document translation into 33 languages
+Simplifying and optimizing document translation into 33 languages

 Preserves existing technical document publishing process while adding new capabilities